NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Abadar - Minor Boon.md

-**Minor Boon (Single Use)** Abadar warns his favored against those who might unfairly take advantage.
-Once, when someone rolls a success on a Deception check to Lie maliciously to you and you alone, they get a critical failure instead.
+Abadar warns his favored against those who might unfairly take advantage.

+Once, when someone rolls a success on a Deception check to [[Actions/Lie|Lie]] maliciously to you and you alone, they get a critical failure instead.

 Abadar typically chooses to grant this boon in response to an extremely consequential lie.